neuroidss/lab-governance/README.md

 - Preferably paid by a company bank card.
 Always provide invoices.
 - Costs of business meeting (coffees / lunches / dinners / beers etc.) and beer dates can be fully reimbursed.
 - All costs must be within a common sense limit.
 No ***** hotel, no luxury.

-##### Policy: Company financed learning (for everyone and all circles in the Lab)
-- Up to 170 EUR + VAT / Full time Partner / month (incl. travel costs), 2040 EUR + VAT / Full Time Partner / year
-- Part time Partners can spend in proportion to their % of full time employment
-- A Partner's budget can be cummulated, so if a Partner does not use his/her budget in the given month or year, it can be used later on
-- If monthly learning spending is ≥ Number of Partners * 170 EUR + VAT, than it requires approval from the Biz role in order to secure cash flow
-- Get an invoice for the company.
-Pay by company card/transfer if possible.
-- Learning budget includes travel and related costs as defined in [Policy: Business cost reimbursement](#policy-business-cost-reimbursement) so that all these costs count against your learning budget.
-- Make it transparent at https://docs.google.com/spreadsheets/d/1n1xfIGBuBe1IAIjhP-SUL0LrzrLgYIjZm2XaaFaV-rY/edit#gid=0
-- Make a brownbag talk about your learning if applicable
-- If a Partner spends on learning during his/her probation time and decides to leave before the probation ends s/he has to pay back the amount s/he spent on learning.
-- Learning budget over 2040 EUR / year is the domain of the Biz role as it becomes an investment for the company.
-- If a Partner leaves the company and his/her cummulative learning budget balance is over the 170 EUR / month average, the Partner need to pay back the budget overuse proportionally to the company.
-For example the Partner has worked 20 months for the company and has spent 4400 EUR on learning, then the Partner owes 1000 EUR to the company.
-(20*170=3400 vs. 4400)
-- In case a Partner does not want to use a larger learning budget, as the agreed one (just as described above), s/he has the option to access the budget against his or her preferred dividend stocks.
-(For example 10k HUF budget overuse would mean getting 10k less preferred dividend stocks in that given quarter or year.)
-In this case there is no employment commitment or repayment obligation.
-- A team training, workshop, course etc.'s cost needs to be administrated in splits between the participants.
-For example: English lesson.
-- Secretary Interpretation: Exam/certification fees can also be financed from the learning budget.

-##### Policy: Employee Benefits (for everyone and all circles in the Lab)

-Services
- - Dinner if working after 8pm
- - Uber home of working later than 10pm
- - Risk (kockázati) life insurance for everyone for about the same amount.
-Some cost difference is ok.
- - Personal income tax report filed by the company's accountant.
-   NOT available for part time or during probation time.
-(If you are part time than the company can not oversee all your major activities  so we can not take responsibility for filing your report.
-You only get your first divident after the end of your probation time, so this is why we won't file your report until being at the company for the long run.)
-We file the employees' report only about fiscal years she he worked at the company.
-We do not file the report if you don't work at the company at the time of filing the report.
- - Company cell phone plan, not restricting the employees in-land voice or data usage.
-Unlimited roaming only for business purposes.
-However, the company only covers high-way tolls and parking costs, if the Partner was on business dutie, otherwise, if any of those was paid with the company cell phone, it needs to be reimbursed.
- - VOIP to make cheaper calls abroad.
-Above ones are NOT available for part time or during probation time.
- - Travel insurance for business trips (worldwide, basic sport included, charged / day).
-You have to send a notification email to frigyik.marta@mpk.hu and to istvan.kocse@lab.coop at least 5 workday before your trip.
-You have to travel with your insurance plastic card, which you can get from the Admin role.
-Details of the insurance: https://drive.google.com/drive/u/0/folders/0B6JxQVzWxgy4dEJJWGhuRElUZms
- - You can order all the purchase any software and SAAS you need for your work.
-Advising process with Biz role is required if the price is over 200 EUR / year.
- - Reimbursement for medicine/doctor's visits for partners who do not have health insurance.

-Devices
-- Cell phone up to 400 EUR + VAT.
-A more expensive phone can paid if it is a must have (for example an iPhone for an iOS developer).
-If the employee wants to buy a more expensive device then the difference must be reimbursed.
-In case the employee would leave the company, he or she should buy that phone from the company on the market price.
-Only on request.
-Above ones are NOT available for part time or during probation time.
-- Laptop.
-Preferably with 3 year, on site warranty.
-Due price-value balance and short warranty, Mac only if it is worth due productivity or a must.
-If an employee has a good enough laptop, the company could buy it on market price, if it financially makes sense, decided case by case.
-- External screen, automatically for the office and on request for home.

-##### Policy: Insurance deductible
-- Company covers all devices with an insurance plan.
-In case somebody: physically breaks, looses or gets stolen a device outside the office than that person needs to pay the insurance deductible.
-Deductible is 10% of the damage, but minimum 10k HUF / damage.
-Detailed insurance terms and conditions: https://drive.google.com/open?id=0B6JxQVzWxgy4eUdZdGJ0bkdKU1RXQTQzM1ROWHRrNEZ2azVj

-##### Policy: Device security
-Prey application has to be installed on each and every company cell phones and laptops.
-The responsibile person is always the user of the device. https://preyproject.com/

 ##### Policy: Company purchases
 - If you need to purchase some asset or service for the company (and you have passed the 3rd month of your employment) you can buy it (preferably with the company card to ease administration) up to 200 EUR/year/asset class.